 Many websites feature the facility for the user to create a user account.
 They can then log into the website and enjoy a personalized experience.
 This requires that the developer creates database tables to store user information, along with code to gather and process this data.
 This represents a burden on the developer, and there is the possibility for security issues to creep into the developed code.
-However, ASP.NET 2.0 introduced the Membership system.
-This system is designed around the concept of Membership, Profile and Role Providers, which together provide all of the functionality to implement a user system, that previously would have to have been created by the developer from scratch.
+However, ASP.NET introduced the membership system.
+This system is designed around the concept of membership, profile, and role providers, which together provide all of the functionality to implement a user system, that previously would have to have been created by the developer from scratch.

-Create a new database in the MySQL Server using the MySQL Command-Line Client program (
+Create a new MySQL database using the MySQL Command-Line Client program (

 mysql), or other suitable tool.
 It does not matter what name is used for the database, but record it.
 You specify it in the connection string constructed later in this tutorial.
 This database contains the tables, automatically created for you later, used to store data about users and roles.